djlucas/mkinitramfs/README.md

 <h2>mkinitramfs.conf:</h2>
-  The mkinitcpio.conf file is the primary configuration file and contains four variables that control the operation of mkinitcpio.</p>
+  The mkinitrd.conf file is the primary configuration file and contains four variables that control the operation of mkinitrd.</p>

   <b>DATADIR</b>: This is the root directory for the "hooks" and "init" files.

-  <b>hooks</b>: This is a list of mkinitcpio hooks that will be included
+  <b>hooks</b>: This is a list of mkinitrd hooks that will be included
   (without file extensions).
 The hooks will be imported in the order they are listed.
 This defaults to the udev, elogind, kmods, and ucode modules.